RyanNielson/meta/README.md

 #Meta

-A Laravel 4 package that makes it easy to add meta tags to your views.
+A package that makes it easy to add meta tags to your views with easy Laravel integration.

 ## Installation

+#### General

 Run the following Composer command in your terminal, or simply add `'ryannielson/meta': '1.0.*'` to your composer.json file: